*This article may contain affiliate links. please check out my policy!

 Tangy, mildly spicy and the perfect, quick addition to a bowl of rice!
-The best replacement to kimchi when you want that spicy, tangy, crunchy addition to your meals right away.
+The best replacement to kimchi when you want that crunchy addition to your meals quickly, these Korean style marinated cucumbers are just the right choice!

 I am a gigantic fan of kimchi.
 Which is not surprising considering my love for anything sour really.
 Pickles, saurkraut, you name it.
 Salt and vinegar chips are also high on my list of YUM.
-So naturally, this Korean style cucumber salad is one of my most commonly made recipes.
+So naturally, these cucumbers get made a lot.

 🥘Ingredients